 Just before 1700 I decided to head for home with 70 species of bird, 3 species of mammal and a few insects to show for roughly 10 hours worth of birding (including my first Ringlet butterflies of the year at Morton Lochs, my first Yellow Shell moth of the year on the golf course, and a Red Admiral at Morton Lochs.
 Blue Tailed and Common Blue Damselflies were both seen also).
 One of the insects photographed appears to be a species of Capsid Bug (Grypocoris stysi) which the distribution maps in the fairly recent Insects of Britain & Ireland book by Paul D. Brock (published in 2014) do not show the species as being found in Fife.

 |Carrion Crow & Buzzard|

 |Linnet & Mute Swan|

-|Lesser Black Backed Gull, Herring Gull, Cormorant|
+|Great Black Backed Gull, Herring Gull, Common Gull & Oystercatcher|